Lunar Gardening and its Different Traditions

 - If you want to get the result under the earth, use the Waning (decreasing in light) Moon.
 So if you are going to plant potatoes or carrots then according to this tradition you are supposed to do that after the Full Moon but before the New Moon.

 - There are fruitful signs (Taurus, Cancer, Libra, Scorpio, Capricorn, Pisces) when you are supposed to do everything that promotes growth.
-The Moon spends about two and a half day in each sign, and you need to use a lunar calendar, like the Universal Lunar Calendar, to find out when she is in one or another sign in your particular time zone.
+The Moon spends about two and a half day in each sign, and you need to use a lunar calendar, like the Astrological Moon Calendar, to find out when she is in one or another sign in your particular time zone.

 - There are also barren signs: Aries, Gemini, Leo, Virgo, Sagittarius, Aquarius.
 When the Moon is there, you should do things that prevent growth, like pruning, cutting etc.